-On Maui, the Grand Wailea is awesome for kids, they have watersides, kids camp, etc. On Oahu, the Hilton Hawaiian is great for kids, as is the Marriott Ko'olina. almost 7 years ago
+On Maui, the Grand Wailea is awesome for kids, they have watersides, kids camp, etc. On Oahu, the Hilton Hawaiian is great for kids, as is the Marriott Ko'olina. over 7 years ago

 Thinking of moving to the Big Island and trying to decide between Hilo and Kailua-Kona...any thoughts besides wet vs. dry?

 It really depends on your tolerance for old hotels needing renovation.
-I recommend the Palms Cliff House on the Hamakua coast, just north of Hilo. www.palmscliffhouse.com. almost 7 years ago
+I recommend the Palms Cliff House on the Hamakua coast, just north of Hilo. www.palmscliffhouse.com. over 7 years ago